Mečislovas Gedvilas: In Soviet Lithuania

 After the Soviet ultimatum in June 1940, Gedvilas became Minister of Internal Affairs in the People's Government and was elected to the People's Seimas where he became the first vice-chairman.
 He helped to transition Lithuania into the Lithuanian Soviet Socialist Republic, thus legitimizing the Soviet occupation.

 Gedvilas served as Chairman of the Council of People's Commissars of Lithuania (in 1946 renamed to the Council of Ministers) from 25 August 1940 to 16 January 1956 (position equivalent to Prime Minister).
 In this capacity he supervised Sovietization of Lithuania and signed off on persecution orders, including the mass deportation of Lithuanians into Gulags and other forced settlements.
 In 1944, he led a delegation that signed an agreement with the Polish Committee of National Liberation that led to the repatriation of Poles.

 From 1952 to 1956, he was a candidate to the Central Committee of the Communist Party of the Soviet Union.
 In 1957, Gedvilas was demoted to Minister of Education due to tensions and political rivalry between him and Antanas Sniečkus, the first secretary of the Lithuanian Communist Party.
 Gedvilas is credited for rebuilding a number of schools and introducing eleven-year secondary education.
 In 1950–1972, 302 schools were built and another 935 expanded.
 He retired from the ministry in 1973.
 Gedvilas was a delegate of the Supreme Soviet of the Lithuanian SSR in 1940–1975 and of the Supreme Soviet of the Soviet Union in 1941–1962.
 In 1975, he published a memoir book Lemtingas posūkis (The Fateful Change), which was translated into Russian in 1979.
 The book contained essays and speeches regarding World War II (1940–1945).
 In total, he wrote about 600 articles to various Lithuanian periodicals.
 He died in 1981 and was buried in Antakalnis Cemetery.

+Awards

 Gedvilas was awarded numerous Soviet medals and orders, including four Orders of Lenin, Order of the October Revolution, Order of the Patriotic War (1st and 2nd class), Order of the Red Banner of Labour, Order of Friendship of Peoples.
 In 1945, he was awarded the Polish Order of the Cross of Grunwald (1st class).